 Inappropriate Christmas songs

-While most of the weirdest Christmas songs mentioned above are suitable for people of all ages, there’s a huge variety of options out there just for the adults.
+While most of the weirdest Christmas songs mentioned above are suitable for people of all ages, there’s a huge variety of options out there just for adults.

 Some of these tunes are just plain offensive, while others can genuinely get a laugh out of people with the right sense of humor.